 What is the meaning of load average and when is it too high?
 Harald van Breederode has the answer.

-Seriously, just when we thought it was great to put the “uid”, “gid” and “mode” specifications for disk devices into /etc/multipath.conf, then it gets once again deprecated in favour of udev.
+Seriously, just when we thought it was great to put the “uid”, “gid”, and “mode” specifications for disk devices into /etc/multipath.conf, it gets once again deprecated in favor of udev.
 James Morle blogs.

 Some DDL changes have occurred on the SQL Server database.
 Can I find out who made the changes?
 Jack Vamvas answers.

-While estimates need not be perfect, they should at least be logical.
-While estimating the effects of compressing data Bob Pusateri recently came across a behavior.
+Although estimates need not be perfect, they should at least be logical.
+While estimating the effects of compressing data, Bob Pusateri recently came across a behavior.

 Mark Broadbent suggests to remember your OS when upgrading to SQL 2012.

 Tim and Lori Edwards live and die by OneNote.